LMH01/alpha_tui/themes/themes.md

 The section `sh_theme` contains all colors used in the syntax highlighting.

 You can specify colors either by using their hex code or by using their names.
-The names that are supported can be found here: https://docs.rs/ratatui/latest/ratatui/style/enum.Color.html
+The names that are supported can be found here: https://docs.rs/ratatui/latest/ratatui/style/enum.Color.html .
+It is not required to set all fields in the file, if no value is set, the default theme is used for that color.

 See [cli#themes](../docs/cli.md#themes) for information on how to start the program with a specific theme.